Lottery. In Exercises 15–20, refer to the accompanying table, whi... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-We are tasked with finding the probability of getting 2 or more matches in the California Daily 4 lottery.
-This means we need to calculate the sum of probabilities for x = 2, x = 3, and x = 4.
+The goal is to find the probability of getting 3 or more matches in the California Daily 4 lottery.
+This means we need to calculate the combined probability for x = 3 and x = 4.

 Step 5: Interpret the result.
-The sum represents the probability of getting 2 or more matches in the lottery.
-This is the final probability value, which can be used to understand the likelihood of this event occurring.
+The calculated probability represents the likelihood of getting 3 or more matches in the lottery.
+Ensure the addition is performed correctly to arrive at the final probability.

 Verified video answer for a similar problem: